expelledboy/tx_engine/README.md

 }
 ```

-Where we are on the last step 'pay', where 'get_accounts' resolved twice with the result:
+Where 'get_accounts' resolved twice with the result:

 ```json
 {